Video Editing 101: the Different Types of Video Editing

 The color temperature refers to the tint of the color in a video clip.

-It is measured in Kelvin, and it can range from cold to warm.
+It is measured in Kelvin and can range from cold to warm.

-For example, cold color temperatures usually tend to have a blue tint while hot color temperatures tend to reach more towards red and orange.
+For example, cold color temperatures usually have a blue tint, while hot colors tend to reach more toward red and orange.

 Bespoke editing